LNG reference: Court indicts Shahid Khaqan Abbasi, Miftah Ismail, others

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Accountability Court, Islamabad, on Monday indicted former prime minister Shahid Khaqan Abbasi, ex-finance minister Miftah Ismail and other co-accused in the LNG terminal reference filed against them by the National Accountability Bureau (NAB).
 Accountability Judge Muhammad Azam Khan ordered provision of a copy of the charge-sheet to all the accused.
-The PML-N leaders Shahid Khaqan Abbasi, Miftah Ismail and others accused denied charges and opted to contest them.
-Shahid Khaqan Abbasi, who served as the PM from August 1, 2017 to May 31, 2018, after the disqualification of Nawaz Sharif, has been accused of awarding the LNG Terminal-1 contract in a non-transparent manner.
+The PML-N leaders Shahid Khaqan Abbasi, Miftah Ismail and others accused denied the charges and opted to contest them.

-According to NAB, Shahid Khaqan Abbasi, Miftah Ismail, ex-PSO MD Imranul Haq and others are accused of awarding an LNG import contract allegedly at exorbitant rates in 2015 which caused a huge loss to national exchequer.
+According to the NAB, Shahid Khaqan Abbasi, Miftah Ismail, ex-PSO MD Imranul Haq and others are accused of awarding an LNG import contract allegedly at exorbitant rates in 2015, which caused a huge loss to the national exchequer.
 The reference was filed on August 6.
-NAB claimed that from 2013 to 2017, unexplained deposits of Rs1.4 billion and Rs1.2 billion were made to Abbasi and his son’s bank accounts.
+The NAB claimed that from 2013 to 2017, unexplained deposits of Rs1.4 billion and Rs1.2 billion were made to Abbasi and his son’s bank accounts.